 Once an individual submits completely to the fact that the Qur'an is indeed fully detailed and gives up all inner arrogance in accepting this ultimate truth, he or she begins to realize many deviated practices that are practiced in the name of Islam.
 This individual finds that many religious leaders are also telling lies about the Quranic verses in order to justify distorted and sometimes evil practices that are against the very essence of the Qur'an, violating direct verses and general ethics of the Qur'an.
 Of course, only a sincere heart will notice this unique completeness of the Qur'an.
-The individual also begins to feel a nearness to Allah which he never experienced before as he begins to receive guidance directly from Allah.
+The individual also begins to feel a nearness to God which he never experienced before as he begins to receive guidance directly from God.

 "Say: 'My Lord has guided me to a Straight Path, an upright system, the creed of Abraham the upright; he was not from those who set up partners.' " (Qur'an 6:161)

 The one who wishes to find other sources beside the Qur'an comes up with clichéd excuses such as 'how do we know how to pray, or how much charity to give?', sometimes before he even read the Qur'an even once!
 The Qur'an actually answers all his questions - the problem is that he simply never looks into the Qur'an for the answers.
 He has been pre-programmed to view the Qur'an as a form of mystical, cryptic holy book, which is difficult to understand without knowing other sources like hadith.
 It can therefore only be interpreted by "ulamas".
 This spell on this individual leads him to: